 - Problems urinating or controlling your bowel movements

 After radiation destroys your myeloma cells, your bone should grow back in that spot.
 With new, stronger bone, you should have less pain and a lower risk of a break.

 External Beam Radiation Therapy

 Usually, you’ll need a series of these treatments.
-That will last for several weeks.
+That will last for several days or weeks.
 A radiation therapist will treat you at the hospital or a clinic.

-You’ll be put under a large machine that looks like an X-ray.
+You’ll be put under a large device that looks like an X-ray machine.
 The therapist will aim a beam of radiation right where your bone’s been damaged or where a tumor is.
 Radiation attacks the genes in the cancer cells.
-This either kills the cells or doesn’t let new cells to grow and spread your myeloma.
+This either kills the cells or doesn’t let new cells grow and spread your myeloma.

 An EBRT beam can go right through skin and tissues to reach the spot that needs treatment.

-If your myeloma has spread, you may need total body radiation.
+If your myeloma has spread, you may need total body irradiation.
 Your doctor may call it TBI.
 This would happen in the hospital, and you’d have to stay there for a few days.

-TBI can prepare your bone marrow to accept donated stem cells that help you fight your cancer.
+This treatment can also prepare your bone marrow to accept donated stem cells that help you fight your cancer.
 Marrow is a soft, spongy tissue inside your bones.